minmincui/VertexSonata-/abuot/PrivacyPolicy.md

-Fotoable (Betta Games) may share your information with third parties to serve you offers for Betta Games, or offers from our third-party advertising partners.
+VertexSonate may share your information with third parties to serve you offers for VertexSonate, or offers from our third-party advertising partners.
 This sharing could get you a personalized advertising and gaming experience.

-But, Betta Games gives you the ability to disable targeted advertising provided by third-party partners at any time and If you wish to disable targeted advertising, you can do so by limiting ad tracking in your device settings:
+But, VertexSonate gives you the ability to disable targeted advertising provided by third-party partners at any time and If you wish to disable targeted advertising, you can do so by limiting ad tracking in your device settings:

 For iOS devices，please follow the instruction provided by Apple